semgrep/semgrep-docs/docs/getting-started.md

 $ docker run --rm -v "${PWD}:/src" returntocorp/semgrep --help
 ```

-Next, we'll confirm installation and run both a simple "grep-like" rule and a full ruleset:
+Confirm installation and run both a simple “grep-like” rule and a full ruleset from the Semgrep Registry:

 ```sh
 # Confirm installation by running --help.
 Semgrep documentation should print to your terminal